 Contact an Omaha Criminal Defense Attorney at Petersen Law Office

-If you have been charged with a criminal offense in Nebraska, consult with an experienced Omaha criminal attorney as soon as possible.
+If you have a criminal offense charge in Nebraska, consult with an experienced Omaha criminal attorney as soon as possible.
 In Nebraska contact Petersen Criminal Defense Law 24 hours a day at 402-509-8070 to discuss your case.

 - How to Register a Firearm in Nebraska - Monday, March 13, 2023

 - Nebraska Trespassing Laws - Sunday, March 12, 2023